As we move through hormonal changes, so many women

 Menopause — or not — you can feel the way you want

-No matter where you are in your hormonal journey, we’ll meet you half way to provide all the tools you need to feel your best again.
+No matter where you are in your hormonal journey, we can help you feel strong, energetic

 4 Prior, JC.
 2012.
 Midlife Middle—Own the Power of Naming.
 URL: http://www.cemcor.ubc.ca/Help_yourself/Articles/Midlife_Muddle